salah3x/melody4arab/README.md

 └─ ...
    └── ...
 ```
-> If the script fails, re-exute it and it will skip any downloaded files.
+> If the script fails, re-exute it and it will skip any downloaded files and continue from where it crashed.